siddharthtourani/siddharthtourani.github.io/_posts/2018-09-24-first-post.md

 ---
 layout: post
-title: A Great First Post
+title: Some Kind Of Project
 ---

 This is it!